-June 30, 2015 Expiration Date OUTFALL #001
+OUTFALL #001

-TABLE A. FINAL EFFLUENT LIMITATIONS and MONITORING REQUIREMENTS for LOSING STREAMS 10 CSR 20-7.015(4)
+TABLE A. FINAL EFFLUENT LIMITATIONS and MONITORING REQUIREMENTS for LAKES and RESERVOIRS $10~\mathrm{CSR}~20\text{-}7.015(3)$

 The permittee is authorized to discharge from outfall(s) with serial number(s) as specified in the application for this permit.
-The final effluent limitations shall become effective on March 1, 2014, and remain in effect until expiration of the permit.
+The final effluent limitations shall become effective June 1, 2014, and remain in effect until expiration of the permit.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below:

-EFFLUENT PARAMETER(S) UNITS FINAL EFFLUENT LIMITATIONS MONITORING REQU EFFLUENTTAKAMETER(5) UNITS DAILY MAXIMUM WEEKLY AVERAGE MONTHLY AVERAGE MEASUREMENT FREQUENCY SAMPLE TYPE Flow MGD once/quarter 24 hr. estimate Biochemical Oxygen Demand 5 mg/L 15 10 once/quarter composite Total Suspended Solids mg/L 20 15 once/quarter composite pH - Units SU once/quarter grab Ammonia as N (April 1 - Sept 30) (Oct 1 - March 31) mg/L 3.6 7.5 1.4 2.9 once/quarter grab E. coli #/100 ml 126 126 once/quarter grab Oil and Grease mg/L 15 10 once/quarter grab MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY ; THE FIRST REPORT IS DUE JULY 28, 2014 .
+EFFLUENT PARAMETER(S) UNITS FINAL EFFLUENT LIMITATIONS MONITORING REQUIREMENTS ELLEGENT L'ANNIVIELLENCE) ONTS DAILY MAXIMUM WEEKLY AVERAGE MONTHLY AVERAGE MEASUREMENT FREQUENCY SAMPLE TYPE Flow MGD once/quarter 24 hr. estimate Biochemical Oxygen Demand 5 mg/L 30 20 once/quarter composite Total Suspended Solids mg/L 30 20 once/quarter composite pH - Units SU once/quarter grab Ammonia as N mg/L 12.1 4.6 once/quarter grab E. coli #/100 ml 630 126 once/quarter grab

+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE OCTOBER 28, 2014.
 THERE SHALL BE NO DISCHARGE OF FLOATING SOLIDS OR VISIBLE FOAM IN OTHER THAN TRACE AMOUNTS.

-\ Monitoring requirement only.

-\\ A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.

-\\\ pH is measured in pH units and is not to be averaged.
-The pH is limited to the range of 6.5-9.0 pH units.

-\\\\ Quarterly sampling is required and samples shall be collected and tested for the parameters listed in Table A-3 if a discharge occurs during the reporting period.
+- \ Monitoring requirement only. - \\ A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - \\\ pH is measured in pH units and is not to be averaged.
+The pH is limited to the range of 6.0-9.0 pH units. - \\\\ Quarterly sampling is required and samples shall be collected and tested for the parameters listed in Table A-2 if a discharge occurs during the reporting period.
 If the facility serves a part-time or seasonal establishment/residence(s), then sampling shall occur while the treatment facility is operating and after a discharge begins.
 See table below for quarterly sampling schedule.

-Minimum Sampling Requirements Quarter Months All Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once dur any month of the quart Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample once during October; no sample required in either November or December Sample at least once during any month of the quarter January 28th